wcfrobert/ezweld/README.md

 $$S_{y,right} = \frac{I_y}{c_{y2}}$$

 We are essentially just setting thickness to unity.
-We can also convert between the two conventions quite easily when the throat thicknesses are uniform.
+It is easy to convert between the two conventions:

 $$(ksi) = \frac{(k/in)}{t_{throat}}$$